-This building, designed by 1004arquitectos, answers to a social demand from the city of Torrelavega, it is an independent space for the housing of the Caligrama adult school, which up to now lacked its own headquarters.
-Located in a deteriorated urban area, the new centre strives to be an element of connection with the rest of the city, serving as an integrating element
+This building, designed by 1004arquitectos, answers to a social demand from the city of Torrelavega, it is an independent space which houses the Caligrama adult school, which up to now lacked its own headquarters.
+Located in a relatively run-down urban area, the new centre strives to connect the neighbourhood with the rest of the city, acting as an integrating element.

 The Torrelavega Centre for Adult Education and Play-Centre is designed as a new iconic space that materializes a demand of the city and, due to its uniqueness, it arises as a reference for the future of the region.
 The proposal is viewed as, from an urban level, an access and part of the future Miravalles Park.
 It conditions the location of the centre and its reduced occupancy on the ground floor, which tries to relieve most of the land in order to hand it over to the city in the form of public space.
 Faced with the geometric rationality of the Academy, the Play-Centre is integrated into the park as a curved shape that partakes in its more playful character.

 The proposal poses a contemplation on education architecture and the conventional way of understanding the educational program as a repetition of spatial elements isolated from each other.
 The transparent materiality shows to what extent architecture can influence the educational model and its development.
 A transparency that makes classrooms open educational spaces, allowing to see the eductaion process, reducing noise in transit areas and creating a communal enviroment that improves the active participation of students, as it has been demonstrated in numerous previous works.